pmaji/data-science-toolkit/eda-and-visualization/eda_and_visualization.md

 library(RCurl) # Provides functions to allow one to compose general HTTP requests, etc. in R library(broom) # for tidy modeling and displaying of model / test results library(ggthemes) # for more custom ggplot themes

-# If I reference functions that are more niche, I will call them explicitly in-line as well
+# if I reference functions that are more niche, I will call them explicitly in-line as well
 ```

 Importing, Exploring, and Cleaning the Data